Multiagent Maximum Coverage Problems: The Trade-off Between Anarchy and Stability: Introduction

-A networked control architecture is ultimately gauged by several dimensions, and worst-case metrics, such as the price of anarchy, are obviously one of these dimensions.
-The first main question we address in this manuscript is whether utilizing the agent objective functions that optimize the price of anarchy has any unintended consequences with regards to other performance metrics of interest.
-The response is in the affirmative, as detailed in our first main theorem. \begin{itemize} \item In Theorem~\ref{thm:tradeoff}, we demonstrate that there is a fundamental trade-off between the price of anarchy and price of stability in such multiagent covering problems.
-That is, designing agent objective functions to improve the price of anarchy necessarily degrades the price of stability.
-As corner cases, any objective functions that ensure a price of anarchy of $1-1/e$ also inherit a price of stability of $1-1/e$.
-Note that having a price of stability $<1$ implies that the optimal allocation is not necessarily an equilibrium.
+\pad { \bf Our Contribution.} \DP{The first main results of this manuscript addresses the achievable performance guarantees, in terms of the price of anarchy and price of stability, attainable through the design of agent objective functions of the above form in \cite{Gairing09}. }\DP{In Theorem~\ref{thm:tradeoff}, we characterize the price of anarchy and price of stability frontier that is achievable through the design of agent objective functions in these multiagent covering problem.
+This characterization demonstrates a fundamental trade-off between the price of anarchy and price of stability as design objectives in such multiagent covering problems.} That is, designing agent objective functions to improve the worst-case performance guarantees necessarily degrades the best-case performance guarantees.
+As corner cases, we demonstrate that any objective functions that ensure a price of anarchy of $1-1/e$ also inherit a price of stability of $1-1/e$.
+Note that having a price of stability smaller than $1$ implies that the optimal allocation is not necessarily an equilibrium.
 Alternatively, any objective functions that ensure a price of stability of $1$ also inherit a price of anarchy of at most $1/2$.
-This theorem characterizes the price of anarchy and price of stability frontier that is achievable through the design of agent objective functions in these multiagent covering problem. \end{itemize}